briandgomez/Study/Security+/Security Operations.md

 <u>Hardening</u>: securing a system by reducing the the number of weak points/openings an attacker can leverage

 - Mobile devices
+    - Hardening checklists are available from manufacturers
     - Updates are critical for bugs and security patches
     - Segmentation can protect data.
-The company and user data are separated
+The company and user data are usually separated
+    - Mobile devices can be managed through a Mobile Device Manager (MDM)

 - Workstations
     - Automate monthly patches